 - The existing mortgage must have been used or a refinance of a prior loan that was originally used for an eligible SBA 504 project.
 In other words, if the original project wouldn’t have been an approvable SBA project, then you may not be able to refinance with a 504.

-- Recently expanded eligibility guidelines now allow loans to be eligible for 504 refinance even if the existing loan is an existing SBA 7(a) or SBA 504 loan.
+- Recent changes to SBA 504 refinance guidelines now allow loans to be eligible for 504 refinance even if the existing loan is an existing SBA 7(a) or SBA 504 loan.
 Ask a Pursuit lender if you qualify.

 What documents are needed for an SBA 504 refinance?